sameh00alsharawy/CILv2-weather-testing/README.md

 </div>
 * **Concrete scenarios:** After sampling, we have 70 concrete scenarios.

-## Execution
+## Execution Architecture

-The simulation and testing pipeline is driven by a decoupled architecture, separating the environmental scenario management from the neural network inference.
-This is handled primarily by two core scripts:
+The simulation and testing pipeline is driven by a decoupled, fault-tolerant architecture.
+The system separates batch management from the neural network inference and simulation rendering.
+This is handled by two core scripts:

-### 1. The Simulation Master (`orchestrator.py`)
+### 1. The Automated Batch Manager (`orchestrator.py`)
-This script acts as the high-level environment and scenario manager.
+This script acts as the high-level supervisor.
+It does not interact with the CARLA Python API directly; instead, it manages the execution of the experiment matrix.
 Its primary responsibilities include:
-* **Matrix Ingestion:** Reading the 70-run Latin Hypercube Sampling (LHS) test matrix.
+* **Matrix Ingestion & State Tracking:** Reading the 70-run Latin Hypercube Sampling (LHS) test matrix and maintaining a `progress_log.json` to allow the batch to safely resume if the simulator crashes.
-* **World Initialization:** Connecting to the CARLA server, spawning Town02, and instantiating the ego-vehicle (Lincoln MKZ 2017) at the designated route starting point.
-* **Environmental Control:** Dynamically applying the specific continuous weather parameters (Sun Altitude, Road Wetness, Cloudiness, etc.) for each specific run.
-* **Data Logging:** Recording the continuous telemetry outputs (Cross-Track Error, Acceleration, Lane Invasions) at a fixed simulation time-step to generate the final analytical datasets.
+* **Subprocess Spawning:** For each run in the matrix, it dynamically constructs the required environmental CLI arguments and spawns the AI Driver script as an isolated subprocess.
+* **Fault Tolerance:** Enforcing a strict 5-minute timeout per run to detect and kill frozen Unreal Engine instances, followed by a mandatory network socket cooldown period before initiating the next run.

-### 2. The AI Driver (`unified_ai_control.py`)
+### 2. The AI Driver & Simulation Worker (`unified_ai_control.py`)
-This script operates as the autonomous agent, completely blind to the "ground truth" of the simulator, relying solely on its sensor suite.
+This script is called by the orchestrator.
+It acts as both the environment setup tool and the autonomous agent for a single specific run.
 Its responsibilities include:
-* **Sensor Fusion & Preprocessing:** Capturing the three front-facing RGB camera feeds (Left, Center, Right) and the current ego-speed, applying the necessary normalizations to match the CILv2 training distribution.
-* **Inference Engine:** Loading the frozen CILv2 PyTorch model weights and executing the forward pass.
-It takes the visual feature maps, fuses them with the navigational command token, and calculates the required control vector.
+* **World Initialization & Sanitization:** Connecting to the CARLA server, executing a "nuclear sweep" to delete any zombie actors from previous crashed runs, freezing all traffic lights to green, and spawning the ego-vehicle (Lincoln MKZ 2017) at the designated XML route start point.
+* **Asynchronous Telemetry & Rendering:** Running the synchronous CARLA loop while offloading the heavy I/O tasks (saving the 3-camera RGB arrays to disk and writing continuous telemetry like True Cross-Track Error and Jerk to a CSV) to a background thread to prevent simulation lag.
-* **Actuation:** Translating the network's continuous outputs back into discrete CARLA control commands (Steer, Throttle, Brake) and applying them to the vehicle chassis for the next simulation frame.
+* **Inference Engine & Actuation:** Capturing the front-facing RGB camera feeds, applying CILv2 normalizations, loading the frozen PyTorch weights, executing the forward pass, and translating the continuous network outputs into discrete control commands (Steer, Throttle, Brake) applied to the vehicle chassis.

 ## Analysis